Debmalya panigrahi

 Funding

-My research has been funded by the National Science Foundation, the Army Research Office, Google, Yahoo!, the Indo-US Science and Technology Forum, and Duke University.
+My research has been funded mostly by the National Science Foundation through its various programs (including a CAREER award).
+I have also been supported by the Army Research Office, Google, Yahoo!, the Indo-US Science and Technology Forum, and Duke University.
 I gratefully acknowledge their support.

 teaching